sc1341/InstagramOSINT/README.md

 # Instagram OSINT Tool

 The Instagram OSINT Tool gets a range of information from an Instagram account that you normally wouldn't be able to get from just looking at their profile

 The information includes:

-1. Username
+1. Usernames
-2. Profile Name
+2. Profile Names
-3. URL
+3. URL's'
 4. Followers
 5. Following
 6. Number of Posts